 "I love you Cassandra," he said, a grin across his face.

 I giggled at him.
 We went through this every time.
-"As I love you Aric.”
+"As I love

 Aric held the door open for me.
 I shook my head and he went in

 Instead it had a low light and was rather cramped.
 I went to the

 I was crying against the bed.
 Not silently, but big heavy sobs

 "What's wrong?" he asked, pulling me into his arms.
 I was so

 out future.
 It was just like the movies, like all the books I had

 He only held me tighter.